LaTonia-Mertica/epicapis/README.md

 ###### _<p style="text-align: justify">but first, my mentors rock.</p>_

-###### _<p style="text-align: justify">max has been and remains primary re: project-based code/web dev while also helping initiate me into the code world of algorithms. max was among my first instructors as i began my coding journey in hack upstate 'careers in code.' max demos a rare blend of know-how and get-to in his role as a code master. and he doesn't shy from telling me i already know when he sees my confidence hiding, he doesn't shy from settling into his lecture mode when he sees me lacking self care, he doesn't shy from being someone to just listen when it's clear that's what's needed at that time.</p>_
+###### _<p style="text-align: justify">max has been and remains primary re: project-based code/web dev while also helping initiate me into the code world of algorithms. max was among my first instructors as i began my coding journey in hack upstate ['careers in code'](https://careersincode.org/). max demos a rare blend of know-how and get-to in his role as a code master. and he doesn't shy from telling me i already know when he sees my confidence hiding, he doesn't shy from settling into his lecture mode when he sees me lacking self care, he doesn't shy from being someone to just listen when it's clear that's what's needed at that time.</p>_

 ###### _<p style="text-align: justify">adam has insane skills re: code refactoring, as routine outlines theory versus application/implementation, and enthusiastically encourages me to own my code.</p>_